jcebidanes/numberGuessingGame/README.md

     10 == 11   // resul -> false
     10 == 10   // resul -> true

 Of course we don't use only static values.
-O way is to use variables and test variables values.
+A way is to use variables and test variables values.

     int valueX = 10;
     int valyeY = 11;